How can I keep my indoor cat happy?

 Cats have a very good sense of smell, and use it to evaluate their surroundings and maximize their sense of security and comfort.
 They also use chemical signals, called pheromones, to communicate with each other.
 Have you seen your cat rub its face or body on certain places in your home?
 It’s using pheromones to mark its territory and make it feel secure and happy in it’s environment.

-The International Society of Feline Medicine (ISFM) recognises that environmental smells are an important means of enrichment for your cat.
-Certain smells can stimulate or excite cats, such as catnip or matatabi, so toys made from these plants can be an interesting addition to your cat’s toy box.
+The International Society of Feline Medicine (ISFM) recognizes that environmental smells are an important means of enrichment for your cat.
+Certain smells can stimulate or excite cats, such as catnip or matatabi sticks, so toys made from these plants can be an interesting addition to your cat’s toy box.

 Find out more about matatabi for cats here.